2394425147/astrodx/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/2394425147/maipaddx?label=stable)
 If you prefer a stable build instead, v2.0.0.beta.pre.98.5 is the **latest stable version**.
 You should use this if you prefer a long-term support experience.

-## Wait, is there version for iOS?
+## Wait, is there a version for iOS?
 Well...
 It's a bit finnicky.
-There's a bit of an ordeal going on regarding our access to TestFlight (which you can read more on our Discord server [here](https://discord.com/channels/892807792996536453/1210127565986205726/1238882652040200373)).
+There's a major change happening regarding TestFlight (which you can read more on our Discord server [here](https://discord.com/channels/892807792996536453/1210127565986205726/1238882652040200373)).

-**TL;DR: AstroDX on iOS is currently unmaintainable.
-However, we hope to resolve this issue soon.**
+**TL;DR: AstroDX for iOS is migrating to a new developer account, and during this period we won't free up more tester slots.
+However, we hope to finish this transition soon.**

 In the meantime, you will still be able to join the tests as per usual.

 You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL) or [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn) or [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M).

 ![TestFlight](https://img.shields.io/github/downloads/2394425147/maipaddx/total?label=TestFlight)

-As such, with the current status of things, we **highly urge you** to leave the test if you anticipate to not be playing the game any time soon.
-This ensures open slots for others who may want to test the game and give us feedback.
-We won't blame you for forgetting, but please keep it in mind.

-Each public link only can hold 10k players (counted by Apple ID), so please DO NOT rejoin the test if you already have AstroDX installed.
+*Each public link only can hold 10k players (they counted by Apple ID, not devices), so please DO NOT rejoin the test if you already have AstroDX installed.*

 ## Are there any tutorials on importing?